AndrewGi/Ero-Bluetooth-Mesh/README.md

 Built in bearer is using a slightly modifier [Bleson](https://github.com/TheCellule/python-bleson) library for the advertising bearer layer.
 So far only tested on Linux.
 OSX untested and Windows 10 doesn't seem like it sets the advertising data correctly.

-See better_mesh_ctl.py for a (broken) example.
-View the stack.py to see how the different layers are being connected
+See provision_cli.py for an example on provision and the stack

 This is a learning experience for me so there may be some big inconsistences as I from terrible at python to slightly better.